Generation of measures on the torus with good sequences of integers: Proof of for unbounded

 \section{Proof of \cref{thm:general_representability} for unbounded $\rho$}

-In this section we work with a fixed, sublacunary good set $R\subset \setN$ which we view as a sequence $(r_n)$ arranged in increasing order.
-As a consequence, we omit $R$ from our notation, so we write $\mu_\beta$ instead of $\mu_{R,\beta}$ and $\M(w)$instead of $\M_R(w)$.
+In this section we again work with a fixed, sublacunary good set $R\subset \setN$ which we view as a sequence $(r_n)$ arranged in increasing order.
+We omit $R$ from our notation for the limit measures, so we write $\mu_\beta$ instead of $\mu_{R,\beta}$.
 We also fix an irrational number $\alpha$.
 Let $\rho\in L^1\pa*{\mu_\alpha}$.
-We want to find a sublacunary good set $S\subset R$ which represents $\rho$ at $\alpha$.
-According to \cref{prop:6} there is a good weight $w$ on $R$ which represents $\rho$ at $\alpha$.
+We want to find a good set\footnote{Which can be shown to be sublacunary as a consequence of the sublacunarity of the weight $v$ below.} $S\subset R$ which represents $\rho$ at $\alpha$.
+According to \cref{prop:4} there is a good $R$-weight $w$ which represents $\rho$ at $\alpha$.
 Since this weight $w$ has positive relative mean with respect to $R$, it's a sublacunary weight.
-The problem is that, as per construction, $w$ is not a bounded weight if $\rho$ is unbounded, hence we cannot use our \cref{prop:8} to construct the desired set $S$.
+The problem is that, as per construction, $w$ is not a bounded weight if $\rho$ is unbounded, hence we cannot use our \cref{prop:6} to construct the desired set $S$.

-Our main job in this section hence will be to construct a good weight $v$ satisfying the following properties \begin{itemize} \item $v$ is bounded by $1$;
+Our main job in this section hence will be to construct a good $R$-weight $v$ satisfying the following properties \begin{itemize} \item $v$ is bounded by $1$;

 \item $v$ is sublacunary;